jwplayer/ott-web-app/platforms/web/README.md

 We suggest a dimension 1024x1024 or higher

 - Navigate to the platform directory `cd platforms/web`
-- Perform `yarn generate-pwa-assets`
+- Perform `pnpm generate-pwa-assets`

-Install `sharp` if you get the following error: Could not load the "sharp" module using the ... runtime and run `yarn generate-pwa-assets` afterward
+Install `sharp` if you get the following error: Could not load the "sharp" module using the ... runtime and run `pnpm generate-pwa-assets` afterward

 The different icon formats are defined here [pwa-assets.config.ts](./pwa-assets.config.ts)